-- 4.22.1 The following shall be provided within reach of the helmsman and ready for instant use: - a) a lifebuoy with a self-igniting light and a drogue or a Lifesling with a self-igniting light and without a drogue. - 4.22.3 Each inflatable lifebuoy and any automatic device (eg pole and flag extended by compressed gas) shall be tested and serviced at intervals in accordance with its manufacturer's instructions. - 4.22.4 Each lifebuoy or lifesling shall be fitted with marine grade retroreflective material (4.18).
+- 4.22.1 The following shall be provided within reach of the helmsman and ready for instant use: - a) a lifebuoy with a self-igniting light and a drogue or a Lifesling with a self-igniting light and without a drogue. - b) In addition to a) above, one lifebuoy within reach of the helmsman and ready for instant use, equipped with:

+- i a whistle, a drogue, a self-igniting light and - ii a pole and flag.
+The pole shall be either permanently extended or be capable of being fully automatically extended (not extendable by hand) in less than 20 seconds.
+It shall be attached to the lifebuoy with 3 m (10 ft) of floating line and is to be of a length and so ballasted that the flag will fly at least 1.8 m (6 ft) off the water. - 4.22.2 When at least two lifebuoys (and/or Lifeslings) are carried, at least one of them shall depend entirely on permanent (eg foam) buoyancy. - 4.22.3 Each inflatable lifebuoy and any automatic device (eg pole and flag extended by compressed gas) shall be tested and serviced at intervals in accordance with its manufacturer's instructions. - 4.22.4 Each lifebuoy or lifesling shall be fitted with marine grade retroreflective material (4.18).